 The easiest way to protect both your investment and your fleet is to ensure each piece of equipment is used as intended.
 The symptoms of equipment overwork might not be immediately apparent, but they can sneak up on you.
 Then, you must deal with broken equipment, expensive emergency repairs and costly downtime.

 Take the time to learn and understand these red flags and be on the lookout for them when you’re inspecting and maintaining your fleet.
 Heavy construction equipment isn’t much different than the humans operating it, in that it needs to be cared for and occasionally given a break.
-Prevent big problems in the future by maintaining your fleet and keeping your team from overworking both the equipment and themselves.
+Prevent big problems in the future by maintaining construction safety with your fleet and keeping your team from overworking both the equipment and themselves.